TianjiaoDai369/TianjiaoDai369.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-- I work as an asscociate professor in the school of Naval archtecture and ocean engineering, Huazhong university of science and technology.
+- I work as an asscociate professor, I am master and PhD superisors now.
-- I am master and PhD superisors.
+- I join the editorial board of Marine Structures on March 2026.
-- I have focused on the structural analysis, dynamic analysis and fatigue analysis of subsea riser, umbilical and flowlines (SURF) for 10 years.
+- I have focused on the structural analysis, dynamic analysis and fatigue analysis of subsea riser, umbilical and flowlines (SURF) for more than 15 years.
 - My experience in engineering work (IKM Ocean Design AS, Norway, 2013-2014), PhD study in NTNU (Norway, 2014-2018) and research work in HUST (China, 2019-present) afforded me a well-rounded skill set including sound theoretical foundation, numerical analysis experience and precious experimental knowledge about the structural analysis of SURF.
-- More than 11 papers were published at top international journal and conferences with total <a href='[https://scholar.google.com/citations?user=ELLYAXQAAAAJ](https://scholar.google.com/citations?user=ELLYAXQAAAAJ&hl=zh-CN&oi=ao)'>google scholar citations <strong><span id='total_cit'>100+</span></strong>.
+- More than 15 papers were published at international journal and conferences with total <a href='[https://scholar.google.com/citations?user=ELLYAXQAAAAJ](https://scholar.google.com/citations?user=ELLYAXQAAAAJ&hl=zh-CN&oi=ao)'>google scholar citations <strong><span id='total_cit'>100+</span></strong>.

-- Util now, I Win projects from research council, industry and governments by tendering (2019-present).
+- Util now, I Win more than 10 projects from national research council, industry and governments by tendering (2019-present).
-- I Run a research team involving 10+ bachelor and master students every year.
-Until now, guidance for 14 bachelors and 3 master theses has been completed.
+- I Run a research team involving 10+ bachelor, master and PhD students every year.
+Until now, guidance for 17 bachelors and 3 master theses has been completed.
 - I am Capable of programing (Python, MatLab and FORTRAN) to simplify and speed up workflow.
 - I am Proficient in BFLEX2010, UFLEX2D, SIMLA, OrcaFlex for performing global and local FE modeling.
 Familiar with ABAQUS and ANSYS.
 - I have International cooperation with University of Stavanger, NTNU and SINTEF OCEAN.